-- 1. Figure Skating members will receive a coupon book indicating that each payment is due to SCW on the first day of each month with the first payment due on September 1.
-SCW highly recommends that dues and automatic monthly ice fee payments be arranged by the Member with their bank.
-All banks now offer free online payments to pay utilities, credit card companies, stores, membership dues, etc. It is highly likely that in the future those members paying dues and ice fees by credit card will be assessed an added handling charge due to increasing credit card merchant fees. - 10.
-On the 10th day of each month, the Office will send a notice to members whose payment has not been received noting that their account is past due.
-Such members will be reminded that they may make special arrangements with the Office for paying their account if need-be.

-- 3. On the last day of the month, any member who is in arrears at that time and who has not made specific arrangements for payment of their account with the Office, will lose ice privileges until all dues and fees are paid and current.
+- 1. Figure Skating members will receive an invoice indicating the payment is due to SCW and the due date.
+SCW highly recommends that dues and automatic monthly ice fee payments be arranged by the member ACH with their bank or pay be credit card/Pay Pal. - On the 15th day of each month, the Office will send a notice to members whose payment has not been received noting that their account is past due.
+Such members will be reminded that they may make special arrangements with the Office for paying their account if need-be. - 3.
+On the last day of the month, any member who is in arrears at that time and who has not made specific arrangements for payment of their account with the Office, will lose ice privileges until all dues and fees are paid and current.
 (For instance, if the member is overdue for September, and comes to pay on October 5th, that member must pay both September and October dues and fees.) - 4.
-The Executive Committee and Membership Chairperson are responsible for notifying by phone any figure skating members regarding loss of ice privileges.
+The Executive Committee and Membership Chair are responsible for notifying by phone any figure skating members regarding loss of ice privileges.
 A list of figure skating members whose privileges have been suspended will be given to the Office for enforcement. - 5.
 If dues remain unpaid for 2 months without special arrangements being made and adhered to, the membership will be forfeited.

-In the case of General Members, the membership will be retired. - 6.
-It is not the responsibility of SCW to negotiate payment of dues between parents who are not living together.
+6. It is not the responsibility of SCW to negotiate payment of dues between parents who are not living together.
 In such cases, one parent must notify the Office as to who is financially responsible for dues payment.